akka/akka/CONTRIBUTING.md

 ## Protobuf

 Akka includes a shaded version of protobuf `3.9.0` that is used for internal communication.
 To generate files run `protobufGenerate`.
-The generated files are put in the `src/main/java` of each project and need to be commited.
+The generated files are put in the `src/main/java` of each project and need to be committed.
 The generated files are automatically transformed to use the shaded version of protobuf.

 Generation depends on protoc `3.9.0` being on the path.
 Old versions of